Monolithic Hyper ROM FE$^2$ Method with Clustered Training at Finite Deformations: Solution Strategy

 since the same ansatz is being made for the actual and test displacement field.
-Considering the virtual work of an RVE assuming a quasi-static problem with a divergence free stress field this leads to
+Considering the virtual work of an RVE, assuming a quasi-static problem with a divergence-free stress field, this leads to

 The linearization of equation \eqref{ROMintforce} yields

 whereby $\amplitudal{\mstiffness}$ becomes a dense matrix.